 On September 12, 2016, the ship struck a whale bringing it into port Lisbon (Portugal).
 The carcass (~20 ft / 6 m long) was found wrapped around the ship’s bulbous bow.

-(Monarch of the Seas / overboard) On January 11, 2012, a 25-year-old male crew was reported jumped overboard at ~5:45 am when the ship was en-route from Miami to Nassau Bahamas.
+(Monarch of the Seas / overboard) On January 11, 2012, a 25-year-old male crew was reported jumped overboard at ~5:45 am when the ship was en route from Miami to Nassau Bahamas.
 CCTV recordings confirmed the overboard jump.
 The incident was officially reported to the appropriate authorities.
 The vessel immediately turned and started a search and rescue operation.
-In the search the Royal Caribbean cruise ship was soon joined by the sailing nearby liners Carnival Sensation, Disney Dream and Norwegian Jewel.
-An USCG helicopter MH-60 was also dispatched from the US Navy base in Bahamas.
+In the search, the Royal Caribbean cruise ship was soon joined by the sailing nearby liners Carnival Sensation, Disney Dream and Norwegian Jewel.
+A USCG helicopter MH-60 was also dispatched from the US Navy base in the Bahamas.
 The body was never found.

 (Monarch of The Seas) On May 16, 2006, the ship was approaching port San Diego when its main engine (No 1) failed.
 The accident was caused by a cracked high-temperature rubber expansion of the engine, causing leaking of the cooling water.
 The ship was ordered to not enter and remain outside San Diego Harbor until the needed repairs were made.

 (Monarch of The Seas) On January 27, 2006, at least 10 suite cabins (located on deck 10) were damaged by flooding caused by a broken swimming pool pipe.
-The affected staterooms, as well as the deck’s hallway were re-carpeted.
+The affected staterooms, as well as the deck’s hallway, were re-carpeted.
 Each of the affected passengers received USD 150 in onboard credit as compensation.
 They were all relocated to other cabins.
-The flooding also partially affected the Claude’s Restaurant (Dinning Room on deck 3).
+The flooding also partially affected Claude’s Restaurant (Dining Room on deck 3).

 (law news) On August 9, 2008, a former staff manager (Bjoern Eidiseen) filed a lawsuit against RCCL alleging he was injured in the September 2005 toxic gas leak accident.
 The crew claimed that the venting of the ballast tanks took place not “at speed and at sea” (as recommended) but when the ship was not at speed and in port.
 The claim also stated that this caused regularly noxious gas to leak into work and passenger areas (including cruise cabins via the air-conditioning system) for months following the 2005 accident.